For the 2024-25 school year, Del Val has implemented its first ever policy regarding the use of artificial intelligence.

 “The expectation is that unless otherwise stated in the task description, all academic work is expected to be the total and unique work of the student aside from those exceptions stated below,” the policy outlines.

-A list of allowed uses follows.
-Their essence reflects that AI is only permitted to be used in the same ways one might consult a peer.
-Students may use it as a sounding board for ideas and as a proofreader.
+In essence, AI is only permitted to be used in the same ways one might consult a peer.
+Teachers, like AP Literature teacher Brian Smith, may allow students to use it as a sounding board for ideas and as a proofreader.

 It’s also important to note that AI should not be used to accomplish the objective of an assignment.
 For example, if the purpose of an assignment is to demonstrate one’s ability to edit for grammatical accuracy, it would not be appropriate to use Grammarly.